Chapter 1:

 “Would you let me finish my thought, you dick?”

-“All right, what were you saying?”
+“All right, all right, what were you saying?”

 “I’m getting there, Jesus Christ.
 You're the worst person to tell a story to.
 So if am allowed…”